PaulinaMartin96/blog/src/content/posts/FBSA/FBSA_english.md

 ---
-title: An optimization algorithm inspired in bateria
+title: An optimization algorithm inspired in bacteria
 published: 2024-05-01
 description: 'Read more about Markdown features in Fuwari'
 image: ''